aws/aws-cdk-rfcs/text/0340-firehose-l2.md

   }),
 });

-// Enable backup of only the source records that Firehose failed to deliver (to an S3 bucket created by CDK) const deliveryStream = new DeliveryStream(this, 'Delivery Stream Backup Failed', {
+// Enable backup of only the source records that failed to deliver (to an S3 bucket created by CDK) const deliveryStream = new DeliveryStream(this, 'Delivery Stream Backup Failed', {
   destination: new destinations.Elasticsearch({
     domain: domain,